spencermountain/grad-school/README.md

 **grad-school** is a tool for creating ad-hoc graphs, in a scripting language, and then querying them.

-it's surprising how there's no super-clear way to author graph-data.
+it's surprising how there's no super-clear way to author graph-data, or even think about.

 It always hurts my head.
 Even simple graphs do.

-Maybe i have a head-problem, or maybe JSON is just an awkward way to think-about graphs.
+Maybe i have a head-problem, or maybe JSON is just an awkward way to represent graphs.

+either way...

 library is like, 3kb.